NVIDIA/aistore/docs/cli/alias.md

 # CLI Reference for Aliases

-AIS CLI supports user defined aliases, similar to the unix `alias` command.
+AIS CLI supports user-defined aliases, similar to the Unix `alias` command.

 ## Table of Contents